Sinhapura: Identification

 R. C. Majumdar mentions that the Kalinga capital Simhapura and Sinhapura of Mahavamsa may have been same, but "the whole story is too legendary to be considered seriously".
 Even those who identify Sinhapura with Simhapura of Kalinga differ in opinion about its exact location.
 One source identifies the ancient city with the Singupuram village near Srikakulam in Andhra Pradesh.
 Another source identifies Sinhapura with Singhpur town near Jajpur in present-day Odisha.

-Professor Manmath Nath Das points out that according to Mahavamsa, Lala (and therefore Sinhapura) was located on the way from Vanga (present-day Bengal) to Magadha (present-day Bihar).
+Manmath Nath Das points out that according to Mahavamsa, Lala (and therefore, Sinhapura) was located on the way from Vanga (present-day Bengal) to Magadha (present-day Bihar).
 If Mahavamsa is correct, Sinhapura could not have been located in today's Odisha or Andhra Pradesh, because these places lie to the south of Bengal, away from Bihar.
 He, therefore, concludes that the Sinhapura of Mahavamsa was different from the capital city mentioned in records of Kalinga's rulers: it was probably located in the present-day Chota Nagpur area.
-S. Krishnaswami Aiyangar also believed that Lala and Sinhapura were located on road main road connecting Vanga to Magadha.
-According to him, this area was either a part of the Kalinga kingdom, or located near its border.
+S. Krishnaswami Aiyangar also believed that Lala and Sinhapura were located on the road connecting Vanga to Magadha, an area being either a part of or bordering to Kalinga.

 Historians such as A. L. Basham and Senarath Paranavithana believe that the Lala kingdom was situated far away from the Vanga-Kalinga region, in present-day Gujarat.
 According to them, Sinhapura was located in present-day Sihor.

 According to Hem Chandra Raychaudhuri, Sinhapura was in the Rarh region of Vanga.
 He identifies it with the present-day Singur in West Bengal.